-Out with Tradition-The Daytona
+Out with Tradition- The Daytona

-Ferrari had established a "style" with the Touring Barchetta that gave every car from Maranello a menacing look, with wide, dark grilles that seemed to consume the fronts of the cars and looked as if they could just as easily consume the cars in front of them.
-However, for the new 365 GTB/4 Daytona, Sergio Pininfarina and his staff were about to take a detour.
+Ferrari had established a "style" with the Touring Barchetta that gave every car from Maranello a menacing look, with wide, eggcrate grilles that seemed to consume the fronts of the cars and looked as if they could just as easily consume the cars in front of them.
+However, for the new 365 GTB/4 Daytona, Sergio Pininfarina and his staff were about to take a stunning detour: no grille!